Embezzlement in San Diego

 Grand Theft vs. Petty Theft

 When people think of embezzlement charges the first thing that comes to mind is a large amount of money being embezzled from a corporation.
 However, embezzlement charges can result from any amount of money that is unlawfully taken from any entity or person entrusted with the funds.
-Moreover, whether embezzlement is penalized as grand theft or petty theft will depend entirely on the value of the property in question.
+Moreover, whether embezzlement is penalized as auto burglary (gta) or petty theft will depend entirely on the value of the property in question.
 Grand theft is the unlawful taking with the intent to steal property valued over $950.
 For purposes of embezzlement property valued at more than $950, a car, or a firearm will all constitute grand theft.
 Grand theft is a wobbler offense that the prosecution has discretion to charge as a misdemeanor or a felony.
-On the other hand, petty theft is the unlawful taking with the intent to steal property valued under $950.
+On the other hand, burglary or petty theft is the unlawful taking with the intent to steal property valued under $950.
 For purposes of embezzlement petty theft is a misdemeanor.

 Aggravating Age of Embezzlement Victim